 - Emulated 5″ and 8″ floppy disk drives.

 - Data Import and Export from Host.

 - Printer emulation.

-- Full Z-80 emulation (including undocumented opcodes — passes all ZEXALL opcode tests)
+- Faithful Z-80 CPU emulation (including undocumented opcodes — passes all ZEXALL opcode tests)

-- Support for all major virtual floppy formats (DMK, JV3, JV1)
+- Supports up to four virtual floppy drives, and all major virtual floppy formats (DMK, JV3, JV1)